mafusco35/sqlalchemy-sqlserver-wrapper/README.md

 NOTE: the sqlalchemy table objects are setup to use sqlalchemy expression language (or core, NOT the ORM).
 There is currently no way to switch to ORM behavior (at least, I don't think there is), though this could be added

+Getting Started:

+It is simple to use: if you just want a SQL server connection engine, call generate_sql_connection with your desired server and database names.
+You can also pass uid and pwd as optional keyword arguments.
+If uid and pwd are not provided, the server connection will be made using default Windows Authentication.

+If you want to take advantage of the configuration class, simply call DatabaseConfig, again with server, database, and optional credentials, to instantiate the connection class.
+The engine attribute will be set for you (self.engine).

+Then, call set_view or set_table to reflect a view/table from the database to a sqlalchemy core table object.
+You can specify the attribute name of the table that will be set to the class, otherwise it will default to the view/table name.
+There are also other methods that allow you to list all views, tables, or schema associated with self.engine.
+Support is also provided for different schema.